PioneerAPCS-20/Assignment32/README.md

 For this assignment you will be creating superclasses and subclasses involving different polygons.
 One of the classes will be a subclass of a subclass.

+Note: the `Triangle` class is included in the starter code folder as a completed example.
+It is just for reference.

 ### Polygon Class

 Fill in the missing parts of the class `Polygon`.